solo-io/gloo/docs/content/reference/helm_chart_values/open_source_helm_chart_values.md

 ---
-title: "Helm Chart Values"
+title: "Open Source Gloo Edge"
-description: Listing of Helm chart values for the Gloo Edge chart
+description: Listing of Helm values for the Open Source Gloo Edge chart
 weight: 30
 ---

-The table below describes all the values that you can override in your custom values file when working with the Helm chart for the Gloo Edge.
+The table below describes all the values that you can override in your custom values file when working with the Helm chart for Open Source Gloo Edge.
 More information on using a Helm chart to install the Gloo Edge can be found [here]({{% versioned_link_path fromRoot="/installation/gateway/kubernetes/#installing-on-kubernetes-with-helm" %}}).

 {{% notice warning %}}